-A good practice in social media is to hove folks with expertise share their insights on the company social platforms.
+Good practice in social media is to have folks with expertise share their insights on the company’s social platforms.
 An engineer might share (vetted) information about a new product or a customer support person might share answers to his/ her most frequently asked questions.

 Democratization comes at a cost for organizations not prepared to handle potential problems.
 For instance, someone in Chrysler’s social media team dropped the F-bomb in a tweet critical of Detroit drivers and several firms battle employees accidentally publishing from the corporate accounts thinking they were sharing to their own accounts.

 A content marketing calendar helps offer some control to brands without crippling their ability to respond to changing conditions.